 The Andover Group is comprised of three property and casualty companies connected through an intercompany pooling arrangement.
-Merrimack Mutual Fire Insurance Company ("Merrimack"), the founding company, began operations in 1828.
-Cambridge Mutual Fire Insurance Company ("Cambridge" or the Company") was incorporated in 1833, and was acquired by Merrimack Mutual Fire Insurance Company in 1913.
+Merrimack Mutual Fire Insurance Company ("Merrimack" or "Company"), the founding company, began operations in 1828.
+Cambridge Mutual Fire Insurance Company was incorporated in 1833, and was acquired by Merrimack in 1913.
+Bay State Insurance Company was added in 1955, and is organized as a stock company.

-Bay State Insurance Company ("Bay State") was added in 1955, and is organized as a stock company.
-All three entities within the Andover Group specialize in providing homeowners', fire and commercial multiple peril lines.
+All three entities within the Andover Group specialize in providing homeowners, fire and commercial multiple peril lines.
 The majority of business is written in the Northeast region.
 Major direct written premium percentages by state during 2009 include: Massachusetts -31.1%, New York -23.7%, Illinois -13.2%, New Hampshire -10.7%, Maine -7.6%, Connecticut -7.4% and two other jurisdictions -6.4%.
-The Andover Group is ranked as the second largest writer of homeowners' coverage and the sixth largest writer of dwelling fire coverage in Massachusetts, according to its 2009 New England Territory Profile.
+The Company is ranked as the second largest writer of homeowners' coverage and the sixth largest writer of dwelling fire coverage in Massachusetts, according to its 2009 New England Territory Profile.

 The companies share in premiums, losses and expenses, which are distributed among the member companies based on the following percentages: Merrimack Mutual Fire Insurance Company - 50%, Cambridge Mutual Fire Insurance Company - 35% and Bay State Insurance Company - 15%.
-For ease of operations, a majority of the Group's third party transactions are handled through Merrimack Mutual Fire Insurance Company...
+For ease of operations, a majority of the Group's third party transactions are handled through Merrimack Mutual Fire Insurance Company.
 Ultimately, the other two companies receive their share of business through the pooling agreement.

-The Company primarily writes homeowners' and commercial multiple peril lines, and has approximately 279 licensed local independent producers who distribute the various products throughout the Northeast region.
-The Company utilizes a standardized producer contract with automatic renewal to establish the business relationship with producers, so that the arrangement is perpetual until cancelled by one of the parties.
+Merrimack's breakout by line of business for direct written premium during 2009 appears in Table 1, and shows that the Company primarily writes homeowners and commercial multiple peril lines.
+Merrimack has approximately 386 licensed local independent producers who distribute the various products throughout the Northeast region.
+The Company utilizes a standard producer contract with automatic renewal to establish and maintain the business relationship with producers, so that the arrangement is perpetual until cancelled by one of the parties.